mariussm/Telldus-SmartThings/README.md

 This smartapp uses an API found at https://github.com/mariussm/Telldus-API-wrapper/ which is responsible for OAuth authentication to the Telldus API (which i didn't bother finding out how to do using a smartapp).

-Currently only supports temperature/humidity sensors
+Currently only supports temperature/humidity sensors and switches (not dimmers, as I don't have any)

 ## Install